-Step 2: When a screen similar to that below appears, insert the floppy disk containing the SATA RAID/AHCI driver and press (Figure 2).
+When a screen similar to that below appears, insert the first floppy disk (for example, NVIDIA MCP72 and MCP78 Series RAID Driver Disk1) containing the SATA RAID/AHCI driver and press (Figure 2).

 When installing the RAID driver, for example, if Setup correctly recognizes the driver in the floppy disk, a controller menu (Note) similar to that in Figure 3 below will appear.
 Use the arrow keys to select NVIDIA RAID Driver and press <Enter>.
 Later, when a screen similar to that in Figure 4 appears, you must press to select an additional driver.
 The screen will return to previous screen as shown in Figure 3.
 Select NVIDIA nForce Storage Controller and press <Enter>.